devistic-static-themes/complete.github.io/README.md

-# Complete and Full websites and Ecommerce sites
+# Complete websites and Ecommerce sites

 ---
 ## How to Download?